nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 and either connect() and send() (for a TCP client) or bind(), listen(), and accept() (for a TCP server).
-Please note that applications usually create the sockets they use automatically, and so is not straightforward to connect direcly to them using pointers.
+Please note that applications usually create the sockets they use automatically, and so is not straightforward to connect directly to them using pointers.
 Please refer to the source code of your preferred application to discover how and when it creates the socket.